Baltic Sea cruiseferries: Eastern Baltic

 Tallink and Viking Line operate competing cruiseferries on the routes Stockholm - Turku and Stockholm - Helsinki, calling in Åland (Mariehamn or Långnäs).
-Additionally, Tallink sails Stockholm - Mariehamn - Tallinn and Stockholm - Riga.
+Additionally, Tallink sails Stockholm - Mariehamn - Tallinn.
 Tallink, Viking Line and Eckerö Line compete on the Helsinki - Tallinn route, which is also the busiest route in the Baltic Sea, travelled by over 6 million people in 2008.
 The fact that this route is so busy (a further 270,380 people flew between Tallinn Airport and Helsinki Airport in 2018) has led to calls for a Helsinki–Tallinn Tunnel.

 Baltic routes are mostly served by new ships purpose-built for the routes.
 Older cruiseferries from the Baltic serve as ferries on other seas, or in some cases, as cruise ships.

 Viking Line and Eckerölinjen also operate short routes from Sweden to Åland, sailing on Kapellskär - Mariehamn and Grisslehamn - Berghamn.
 Birka Line, owned by Eckerö, also operates short cruises out of Stockholm.

 Generally, GTS Finnjet of 1977 is considered to have been the first cruiseferry, she was the first ferry to offer cruise-ship quality services and accommodations, and the first generation of cruiseferries operating from Finland to Sweden were highly influenced by Finnjets interior and exterior designs.
 After the fall of the Soviet Union the route connecting Helsinki to Tallinn became highly lucrative, which led to Estonia-based company Tallink to grow and rival the two long-established companies (Viking Line and Silja Line).
 Eventually, Tallink purchased Silja Line in 2006.

 The size of Baltic cruiseferries is limited by various narrow passages in the Stockholm, Ålandian and Turku archipelagos, meaning ships that traffic these routes can't be much larger than 200 meters.
 The single narrowest point is Kustaanmiekka strait outside Helsinki, although ships making port at the city's west harbour do not have to pass through the strait.
 Viking and Silja Line have wished to keep their terminals in the South Harbour, however, as it is located right next to the city center.
 The longest ships to maintain scheduled service through the Kustaanmiekka strait were MS Finnstar and her sisters with a length of 219 meters.
 The longest ship to have ever navigated through the narrows past Suomenlinna sea fortress was MS Oriana (260 m), but that was only possible due to extremely good weather conditions.